TrashPandaCode/reports/ia-final/contributions/jonathan.typ

 Consequently, I regard the estimated 100 hours for my programming efforts between April 22 and June 2 as a justified and realistic approximation.

+I continued development into June with focused work sessions tracked by hours spent.
+On June 2nd, I added logical operators to the math node, including AND, OR, and similar operations (0.25h).
+The following day, I added documentation strings to all node components and the node store, and implemented toast notifications for wrong loop connections (2h).

+On June 4th, I implemented auto saving and loading for all Zustand stores, which required significant development time (3.3h).
+This involved creating data serialization for all stores, implementing saving to localstorage at regular intervals, and loading correct level store data from localstorage on level load.
+Two days later, I created a new level reset button, implemented saving and loading of level completion state, and added display of level completion state on the homepage (0.5h).

+I added functionality for levels to spawn initial nodes on first level load on June 8th (0.5h).
+On June 9th, I collaborated with Leo Kling on a flow-store undo redo implementation (2.5h), followed by further collaboration on a node deletion rewrite to support the undo redo functionality on June 10th (1.5h).

+I continued undo redo development on June 11th while also fixing the mouse position node with correct coordinate transformations and adding inverse trigonometric functions to the math node (3h).
+On June 12th, I added unit tests for level definitions (0.25h).

+I added the ability for gameobjects to run functions on export node compute on June 14th and used this functionality to create an inverse kinematics level (1.5h).
+The following day, I and Leo Kling further developed the inverse kinematics level by adding a level solution and creating a WorldToLocal node for easier 2D coordinate transformations (1.5h).

+On June 17th, I implemented saving functionality for group node edit labels (0.5h).
+I added functionality to unit tests to use localstorage and reworked the linear time transformation level on June 20th (2h).
+The next day, I further developed and finished the linear time transformation level, including level solution, hints, and dialog (1.5h).

+I created assets for the joints present in the inverse level on June 22nd and added level solutions for multiple levels including bounce, calculator, parenting, sitting, and move (2h).
+On June 23rd, I created a looping level and added level descriptions (1h).

+I added functionality for level solutions to load data-store data to support custom gameobject handles on June 24th, implemented hints for some levels, and created level guides for inverse and looping levels (1.5h).
+On June 26th, I filled the FAQ page with entries.
+I added explainer videos to the tutorial dialog and filled the getting started documentation page on June 27th (1.5h).
+Finally, on June 29th, I added unit tests for flow- and loop-store (1h).

 === Documentation